cursor/cursor/README.md

 [Cursor](https://cursor.com) is a code editor built for programming with AI.

-Creating new posts on [the forum](https://forum.cursor.com/) for bugs or feature requests is much appreciated 🙂 Feel free to react to the ones you'd like us to prioritize.
+Creating new posts on [the forum](https://forum.cursor.com/) for bugs or feature requests is much appreciated 🙂 Feel free to react to the ones you'd like us to priortize.

 ## Getting Started